wzuhou/hpc_regular_codes/Beginner_info.md

-# Information for bioinformatics beginer
+# Information for bioinformatics beginner

-## Basic information for using linux
+## Basic information for using Linux
 Linux
 There is a babraham course,  teaching material: https://www.bioinformatics.babraham.ac.uk/training.html#Introduction%20to%20Linux%20Bootcamp